jjloomis/wordpress-basics/resetting-your-password.md

 Common login problems:

 * Wrong username is being used.
-* User is attempting to log into WordPress.com instead of Digital Media Drive WordPress site.
+* Attempting to log into WordPress.com instead of Digital Media Drive WordPress site.
-* User is attempting to to log into WordPress.org instead of Digital Media Drive WordPress site.
+* Attempting to to log into WordPress.org instead of Digital Media Drive WordPress site.